27- Part 3/4 of the Solved problem 9-9-6, how to find LL?

 Review of J polar for non-round shapes.

-As we remember the bending moment stress, f=M*Y/I, which causes Compression stress at the top and tension stress at the bottom, but that equation is for the bending moment, now we have a torsion, τ the shear stress will be used instead of the bending stress f, τ max.
+As we remember, the bending moment stress, f=M*Y/I, causes compression stress at the top and tension stress at the bottom.
+However, that equation is for the bending moment.

-I polar is considered as Jp then the equation will be τmax=T*R/Jp, the strain gamma γ =R*φ/L, but as strain=τmax/G.
+I polar is considered as Jp, then the equation will be τmax=T*R/Jp, the strain gamma γ =R*φ/L, but as strain=τmax/G.

 G instead of I to be used, but τmax=T*R/J. γmax= R*φ/L=T*R/Jp.
 Finally, we get the expression of φ=T*L/(Jp*G).

-Review of j polar for the non-round shapes.
+Review of J polar for the non-round shapes.

 Check the τmax and φ in this case.
-By using the mathematical theory of elasticity for a straight bar is used for uniform rectangular cross-section, then τmax =T/c1*ab^2, where a is the longer side length, while b is the shorter distance, While φ=TL/Jpg will be replaced by TL/(c2ab^3)Jp as if Jp=c2ab^3, where c1 and c2 depend on a/b.
+Using the mathematical theory of elasticity for a straight bar with a uniform rectangular cross-section, then τmax =T/c1*ab^2, where a is the longer side length.
+At the same time, b is the shorter distance.

 J- value for the built-up section.